 Bio

 Nicole was recently commissioned to create new work for the 2024/5 major survey exhibition 'Radical Textiles' for the Art Gallery of South Australia, exhibited alongside works by Sheila Hicks, Sonia Delaunay, Kiki Smith and more.
-In early 2026, Nicole will be in residence at PADA Studios, Lisbon for 2 months working on a new spatial methods of creating with painting, tapestry and sound.
+In early 2026, Nicole will be in residence at PADA Studios, Lisbon for 2 months working on a new spatial methods of creating with painting and weaving within architecture.

 Nicole's diptych painting 'Particle Wave' recently won the 2025 RSASA Abstract Prize youth category, and her tapestries were selected for two international textile prizes held in Victoria, Australia in 2024.